WHAT WE DO

 Our Commitment to Sustainability & Stewardship of the Environment

 From the GCEC's origin, we made a commitment to keep the school off the grid and to be self-sustaining.
-Utilities, especially power, are extremely expensive in Nicaragua and can represent a significant burden for an enterprise such as a growing school.
+Utilities, especially power, are extremely expensive in Nicaragua and can represent a significant burden for an entity such as a growing school.
 We decided from our inception that we were to direct the resources God provided our ministry to the education and development of our students, families, staff, and community rather than heavy utility bills.

-Over the years, we have also noted a movement away from low impact traditional architecture utilizing natural air flow and lighting in favor of imported building styles which necessitate air conditioning and artificial lighting.
+Over the years, we have also noted a movement away from low impact traditional architecture using natural air flow and lighting in favor of imported building styles which require air conditioning and artificial lighting.
 With the help of the University of Virginia architecture department's reCover program we developed plans incorporating traditional materials and architectural forms which respect the country's architectural history and efficient use of light and air.
 With the help of a small solar system to provide running water from our own well and minimal administration needs, the school provides a model for off grid design and an alternative to energy-heavy trends.

 “The Lord God took the man and put him in the Garden of Eden to work it and take care of it.”